fwhiskard/fwhiskard/README.md

 - 👋 Hi, I’m @fwhiskard
 - 👀 I’m interested in ...
-Movies, music, food, travel, cooking, photography
+Software Development, Data Science
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
 Anything
-- 📫 How to reach me ... fwhiskard@gmail.com
+- 📫 You can reach me on LinkedIn ... linkedin.com/in/fraser-whiskard
-- 😄 Pronouns: ...
-He/Him
-- ⚡ Fun fact: ...
-Has a collection of over 300 Blu-rays

 <!---
 fwhiskard/fwhiskard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.